THIS is part of a series of posts. For context, see:

-Harry McCracken received a $2,000 gift from Microsoft.
-Expect him to publish nice things about Microsoft and/or Windows in the future. █
+Tim received a $2000 gift from Microsoft.
+Expect him to write nice things about Microsoft in the future.
+He sold out. █

 “I’ve been thinking long and hard about this, and the only conclusion I can come to is that this is ethically indistinguishable from bribery.
 Even if no quid-pro-quo is formally required, the gift creates a social obligation of reciprocity.
 This is best explained in Cialdini’s book Influence (a summary is here).
 The blogger will feel some obligation to return the favor to Microsoft.”